Mesquite, Starr County, Texas

+The exterior of the AMC DINE-IN Mesquite 30 in Mesquite, Texas, USA.

 Mesquite is a census-designated place (CDP) in Starr County, Texas, United States.
 It is a new CDP, formed from part of the former Escobares CDP prior to the 2010 census, with a population of 505.

 Geography

 Mesquite is located at (26.402434, −98.980938).

 Demographics

 Mesquite was formed prior to the 2010 U.S. census along with Old Escobares CDP from the part of the Escobares CDP that was not incorporated into the city of Escobares.